ajdavis/emptysquare-hugo/emptysquare/content/libbson-and-libmongoc-1-9-1.md

 # **libbson**

-It is my pleasure to announce Libbson-1.9.1.
 This release reverts a changed macro definition that broke API compatibility, and fixes an off-by-one error in [bson_append_regex](http://mongoc.org/libbson/current/bson_append_regex.html) that resulted in corrupt BSON, thanks to Derick Rethans.

 # **libmongoc**

+We fixed a bug
-It is my pleasure to announce mongo-c-driver 1.9.1.
-This release fixes a bug that caused session ID to be included in authentication and server monitoring commands.
+that caused session ID to be included in authentication and server monitoring commands.
 Thanks to Jeremy Mikola for finding and fixing the issue.